The Temporary Class is an option for applicants who have met all the requirements for the General Class except

 Applicants to the Temporary Class must meet all the registration requirements for the Temporary Class before they can practice nursing.

 Use of protected titles

-When practising nursing, members of the Temporary Class must identify themselves using the following titles:
+When practicing nursing, members of the Temporary Class must identify themselves using the following titles:

 - “Registered Nurse (Temporary)” or “RN (Temp)” in the case of members registered as RNs